Kleen-Lab/OPSCEA/README.md

 ```
 git clone https://github.com/Kleen-Lab/OPSCEA.git
 ```
 Note that you will have to configure paths in the code to wherever your data is stored.
-Paths to sample data (located in 'x' location) are included by default.
+Recommended to store data folder in same location as this repository.

+### 4. Download sample data (optional)
+Sample data to make practice videos is available for download on OSF in a zip file called OPSCEADATA.zip (https://osf.io/49znp/).

+Once downloaded, unzip file and move it to the same folder as the code from this repo.
+The paths in the software default to using the sample data in this location.

 ## References.
 -Philipp Berens (2021).
 Circular Statistics Toolbox (Directional Statistics) (https://www.mathworks.com/matlabcentral/fileexchange/10676-circular-statistics-toolbox-directional-statistics), MATLAB Central File Exchange.
 Retrieved February 12, 2021.